-To refine the variables and ensure the relations suggested in the first study are accurate, a series of social sciences (King et al., 2018).
-Further, qualitative research is known to have made a substantial contribution to theory building in the marketing and management literature (Eisenhardt, the selection of the positivist approach is based on the need to provide a deep understanding of the newly introduced notion of COI and investigate the variable within the conceptual model proposed in the first study.
+Qualitative interviewing has been acknowledged as one of the most recognized methods in the social sciences (King et al., 2018).
+Further, qualitative research is known to have made a substantial contribution to theory building in the marketing and management literature (Eisenhardt, 1989; Weick, 1989; Yin, 1989, 1994).
+The rationale behind the choice of the research design and the selection of the positivist approach is based on the need to provide a deep understanding of the newly introduced notion of COI and investigate the variable within the conceptual model proposed in the first study.
 The majority of the research that deals with NSD and ideation from the corporate and managerial perspectives has been carried out via qualitative research methods.
 Further details on the chosen methodology are presented in the Methodology section of Study 2.1.